Telecominfraproject/wlan-cloud-ucentral-deploy/docker-compose/README.md

 ### Ports
 Every OpenWifi service is exposed via a separate port either directly on the host or through Traefik.
 For an overview of the exposed ports have a look into the deployment specific Docker Compose file.
 If you use your own certificates or make use of the [Letsencrypt LB deployment](#lb-deployment-with-letsencrypt-certificates), you can also configure different hostnames for the microservices.
 Please note that the OWProv-UI is exposed on port `8080(HTTP)/8443(HTTPS)` by default except for the Letsencrypt LB deployment, where the service listens on the default `80/443` HTTP(S) ports.
+### owsec templates and wwwassets
+On the startup of owsec directories for wwwassets and mailer templates are created from the base files included in Docker image.
+After the initial startup you may edit those files as you wish in the [owsec-data/persist](./owsec-data/persist) directory.
 ## Non-LB deployment with self-signed certificates
 1. Switch into the project directory with `cd docker-compose/`.
 2. Add an entry for `openwifi.wlan.local` in your hosts file which points to `127.0.0.1` or whatever the IP of the host running the deployment is.